protocol/research-website/content/posts/202103-proofs-release-6/index.md

 <img src="image1.png" style="width:6.5in;height:4.19444in" />
 <p>&nbsp;</p>

-The image above summarizes our findings, which takes a look at wall clock time for GPU tree building.
+The image above summarizes our findings, which take a look at wall clock time for GPU tree building.
 The tested feature combinations are with ***blst*** and ***gpu*** enabled, with ***pairing*** and ***gpu*** enabled, with ***blst*** and ***gpu2*** enabled, and finally with